ContainerSolutions/runbooks/content/posts/kubernetes/crashloopbackoff.md

 ### B) Add a startup command {#solution-b}

 In order for a pod to start, it needs a startup command.
-Consider adding one to the container image, or adding a command to the
+Consider adding one to the container image, or adding a command to the container specification(s) within the pod.

 ### C) Correct the container or spec to run a command that exists in the container {#solution-c}